Are You Rice-Ready?

 Direct Subsidized Loans are available to undergraduate students with financial need.
 The U.S. Department of Education pays the interest on subsidized loans while students are enrolled in their undergraduate program.
 The Direct Unsubsidized Loan is available to undergraduate and graduate students and does not require demonstration of financial need.
 The Unsubsidized Loan begins accruing interest as soon as funds are disbursed.
 Learn more about the difference between unsubsidized and subsidized loans.

-Most graduate-level students are potentially eligible to receive up to $20,500 per academic year from the Direct Unsubsidized Loan.
+Most graduate-level students are eligible to receive up to $20,500 per academic year through the Federal Direct Unsubsidized Loan.
+Annual loan limits may be prorated based on a student’s enrollment status.
 Learn more about graduate annual loan limits.

 To apply for the Direct Unsubsidized Loan, you must complete and submit the Free Application for Federal Student Aid (FAFSA).